Office hours are: Monday through Thursday

 Christopher Walthour - Electrical Official

-The Borough inspectors conduct land reviews to ensure that projects conform to all code and inspection requirements
+The Borough inspectors conduct plan reviews to ensure that projects conform to all code and inspection requirements

 James Tucker - Zoning Officer/Code Enforcement Official